ianw1974/zimbra-build-scripts/README.md

 # Disclaimer

 Please note I cannot be held responsible for misuse of this script or any adverse affects on your system.
-The script is provided as-is, and works perfectly fine when being utilised in the correct manner intended when following the instructions correctly.
-If you are unsure, please contact us for assistance.
+The script is provided as-is.

 Zimbra is a Synacor copyright/trademark.
 I am in no way associated or related with Zimbra or Synacor, I am just a long-time user of Zimbra who likes to support the community where I possibly can.